Buying real estate in Thailand (as a foreigner)

 Sap-Ing-Sith (ทรัพย์อิงสิทธิ), as a real property right

 Introduced in 2019 under the Sap-Ing-Sith Act B.E.
-2562 , Sap-Ing-Sith offers a registered right to use full (chanote ) titled immovable property (land or condominium units) for up to 30 years (foreigners may hold it).
-While it is sometimes promoted as a superior alternative to leases or usufructs, this view oversimplifies its limitations and legal structure.
-At its core, Sap-Ing-Sith is still a contractual arrangement that must be registered at the Land Office to be effective.
-Although it is considered a real right upon registration, it originates from contract, and its enforceability against third parties depends on its proper registration similar to long-term leases under the Civil and Commercial Code.
+2562 , Sap-Ing-Sith is a registered right to use immovable property with a full title deed (land or condominium units) for up to 30 years, and may be held by foreigners.
+Although sometimes promoted as an upgraded alternative to leases or usufructs, Sap-Ing-Sith is fundamentally a contractual right that only becomes enforceable against third parties upon registration at the Land Office, similar to long-term leases under the Civil and Commercial Code.

-While Sap-Ing-Sith may offer specific advantages in specific scenarios, it is not a “silver bullet” or one-size-fits-all solution.
-Alternatives such as a well-structured long-term lease, lease combined with a registered right of superficies, or a usufruct remain viable and depending on the circumstances may offer greater flexibility or legal clarity.
+Sap-Ing-Sith can be useful in specific circumstances, but it is not a universal solution.
+Depending on the case, alternatives such as a long-term lease, a lease combined with a registered right of superficies, or a usufruct may offer greater protection or flexibility.

 Land-Holding Companies & Foreign Ownership in Thailand